Zika virus is a virus spread through mosquito bites of Aedes species mosquitoes. Aedes mosquitoes also spread dengue and chikungunya viruses.

 There is no medicine or vaccine to treat ZIKA virus disease.

-- Avoid Aspirin and other non-steroidal anti-inflammatory drugs until dengue can be ruled out to reduce the risk of bleeding
+- Avoid Aspirin and other non-steroidal anti-inflammatory drugs until dengue (a viral infection that spreads from mosquitoes to people), can be ruled out to reduce the risk of bleeding.

 Steps to prevent mosquito bites: